Table Of Content

 | Tool | 540p → 1080p result | Naturalness | Watermark on free 1080p | Best for |

-| UniFab Video Enhancer AI Cloud | Strong detail recovery | Most natural — preserved real skin texture | No | Default pick for any portrait or documentary |
+| UniFab Video Enhancer AI Cloud | Strong detail recovery | Most natural — preserved real skin texture | No | Portrait or documentary where the face must stay photographic |

-| Wink | Strong edge sharpening | Slight beautify smoothing | Yes | Short-form social where contrast matters |
+| Wink | Strong Edge sharpening | Slight beautify smoothing | Yes | Short-form social where contrast matters |

-| Flixier | Minimal improvement | N/A (looked like source) | No | Light editing, not real upscale |
+| Flixier | Minimal improvement | N/A (looked like source) | Generally paywalled on free tier | Light editing, not real upscale |

-| Kapwing | Minimal improvement | N/A (looked like source) | No | Editor workflow, not 1080p delivery |
+| Kapwing | Minimal improvement | N/A (looked like source) | Yes (free tier capped at 720p) | Editor workflow, not 1080p delivery |

 | unblurimage.ai | Strong but artificial | Heavy oil-painting / CG look | No | Avoid for portraits / documentary |